microsoft/vscode-vsce/README.md

 - `npm >=6`
 - `yarn >=1 <2`

+These and other package managers should work if you are bundling your extension.

+### Override Prepublish Script

+This section is optional.
+By default, `vsce` automatically detects and uses `npm`, `yarn`, `pnpm`, `vlt` and `bun` to generate this the `run vscode:prepublish` command.

+- Use `VSCE_RUN_PREPUBLISH="npm run vscode:prepublish"` or `vsce.runPrepublish: "npm run vscode:prepublish"` in your manifest file to override the auto-detected command.
+- `vsce.runPrepublish: false` and `VSCE_RUN_PREPUBLISH=0` can disable the prepublish script.
+This is useful when you already transpiled your extension and you want to compile `.vsix` faster.

 ## Configuration

 You can configure the behavior of `vsce` by using CLI flags (run `vsce --help` to list them all).
 Example: